PatricioFarrell/ChargeTransport.jl/docs/src/examples/Ex108_PSC_uniform_Generation.md

 # PSC device with uniform generation rate (1D).
 ([source code](https://github.com/PatricioFarrell/ChargeTransport.jl/tree/master/examplesEx108_PSC_uniform_Generation.jl))

 Simulating a three layer PSC device Pedot| MAPI | PCBM.
 The simulations are performed out of equilibrium, time-dependent, with abrupt interfaces and with a uniform generation.
 A linear I-V measurement protocol is included and the corresponding solution vectors after the scan protocol can be depicted.

-The paramters can be found here and are from
-Calado et al.:
+The paramters are from Calado et al.: https://github.com/barnesgroupICL/Driftfusion/blob/master/Input_files/pedotpss_mapi_pcbm.csv.
-https://github.com/barnesgroupICL/Driftfusion/blob/master/Input_files/pedotpss_mapi_pcbm.csv.
 (with adjustments on layer lengths)